AD0791/formation/Mosh/Nodejs/nodejs.md

 - web app run on a web browser
 - mobile app run on a mobile
 - client app = frontend
+- Node is not a programming language
+- Node is not a framework

 ### node's importance